MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-meetings-external-participants.md

 There are three types of external participants who can attend meetings hosted by your organization:

 - **Guests** - people who are logged in to Teams in your organization using a guest account
-- **People from trusted organizations** - people who are logged in to Teams in other Microsoft 365 organizations that you trust
+- **People from trusted organizations** - people who are logged in to Teams in other Microsoft 365 organizations that you have a two-way trust relationship with
 - **Anonymous** - people whose identity can't be validated.
 They may be logged in to an organization without a two-way trust relationship or they may not have an account.

 ## Meeting with validated external participants